 But making exercise and living an active lifestyle can do so many other incredible things for your body and health that many of us take for granted.

 The American Heart Association’s journal Circulation, reports that upwards of 250,000 deaths in the United States each year are associated with a sedentary lifestyle and lack of physical activity.

 And even a small amount of exercise can provide benefits.

 A 2020 study published in the British Journal of Sports Medicine found the lifespans of sedentary people significantly improved after doing just 11 minutes a day of “moderate-to-vigorous” activity.

 If you stick with an exercise and strength training program, and you’re eating enough protein, your body will respond by building more muscle to adapt.

+?
 Fit Fact: Per pound, muscle burns 7 to 10 calories daily while fat burns only two to three.
 So, try to add more muscle with strength training!

 It’s Great For Your Heart